3rr0r-4O4/ip2d/README.md

   This tool was created by:

-  Juan Esteban Valencia Pantoja & 3rr0r-404
+  Juan Esteban Valencia Pantoja & 3rr0r-404 | RobinTrigon